-24.1 It must be possible to take a 1.0kg sample of fuel from a car at any time during the Event, accordance with the following procedure.

-All cars must be fitted with a self-sealing FIA-approved connector which can be used by the scrutineers to take a fuel sample from the tank.
-Competitors must also provide a fuel line approximately 1.5m long, with a tap, which can be used to transfer the samples into the sampling vessels.

-24.2 Only the controlled fuel as supplied at the Event by the FIA-appointed supplier by the Organisers may be used throughout the Event.
-The fuel specification will be advised to

-- competitors in advance.
-Any alteration to the specification of the fuel as supplied by the FIA-appointed supplier organisers may result in exclusion disqualification from the Event. - 24.3 No refuelling is permitted during any practice session or the race or prior to the completion of post qualifying or race scrutineering.
+- 24.1 It must be possible to take a 1.0kg sample of fuel from a car at any time during the Event, accordance with the following procedure. - All cars must be fitted with a self-sealing FIA-approved connector which can be used by the scrutineers to take a fuel sample from the tank.
+Competitors must also provide a fuel line approximately 1.5m long, with a tap, which can be used to transfer the samples into the sampling vessels. - 24.2 Only the controlled fuel as supplied at the Event by the FIA-appointed supplier may be used throughout the Event.
+The fuel specification will be advised to competitors in advance.
+Any alteration to the specification of the fuel as supplied by the FIA-appointed supplier may result in disqualification from the Event. - 24.3 No refuelling is permitted during any practice session or the race or prior to the completion of post qualifying or race scrutineering.
 Refuelling in the pits is only permitted using equipment complying with FIA safety regulations.
-The fuel attendants must wear flameproof overalls, gloves, balaclavas and footwear.